oldschoolbif/ai-podcast-creator/README.md

 - Python 3.10 or higher
 - FFmpeg 5.0+ installed and in PATH
-- NVIDIA GPU with 6GB+ VRAM (recommended) or CPU fallback
+- NVIDIA GPU with 6GB+ VRAM (recommended for GPU features, optional)
 - 50GB free disk space for models

+**Note:** GPU is optional but provides 10x faster generation.
+CPU works but is much slower.

 ### Installation